dunnow16/Zoomjoystrong/README.md

 # Zoomjoystrong
-Interpretive language created using Flex and Bison to draw using SDL2.<br />
+Interpretive language created using Flex and Bison to draw (like Microsoft Paint) using SDL2.<br />

 Compile: <br />
 bison -d zoomjoystrong.y <br />